EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 ```

 Version `v3.7.0` keeps the v3.6.0 normal scoring model but rebuilds the authoritative rank-state path so full sync cannot be accepted without explicit block and transaction coverage.

+### Why v3.7.0 Was Necessary

+Although the v3.6.0 architecture successfully reached the `INCREMENTAL` synchronization phase, later validation revealed that the locally indexed worker state was not fully aligned with the blockchain data returned by the RPC.

+The initial suspicion was that this discrepancy originated from repeated architectural restructuring during the early evolution of the v3 project.
+As the architecture matured from multiple experimental iterations into the stable production workflow, several indexing assumptions and synchronization paths had also evolved.
+A comprehensive audit later confirmed that this suspicion was correct: despite reaching incremental operation, portions of the indexed state could diverge from authoritative RPC data under certain historical conditions.

+Rather than attempting to repair the existing state incrementally, the project adopted a more conservative approach.

+Version **v3.7.0 — Parity-Safe Rebuild** was introduced to rebuild the authoritative SQLite state from a deterministic and easily auditable foundation.
+The rebuild introduces stronger safety guards, explicit block coverage verification, transaction-level accounting, and a deterministic rebuild anchor placed at the round block height **15,000,000**.
+Using a round-number anchor simplifies future auditing, making it significantly easier to verify coverage boundaries or repeat a complete state audit if similar situations—or any future integrity investigation—become necessary.

+As part of this redesign, the worker performs a complete blockchain re-index from the rebuild anchor, ensuring that every indexed block and processed transaction can be independently verified before the project is considered fully synchronized again.

 “Production-ready” refers to the architecture and safety model.
 Rank completeness still follows the current synchronization phase.
 During historical backfill or catch-up, the UI must not imply that the full chain population is already finalized.